 Platform: Nintendo Switch, Wii U

 One of the most beloved Nintendo franchises of all time and need I say more?
 It has all the elements of a great party game.
 The competitiveness of the racing pulls big groups of people together and the nostalgic graphics ensures everyone has a good time.
-Mario Kart is a great way to break the ice and get to know people as everyone will be working to a common goal during gameplay.
+Mario Kart is a great way to break the ice and get to know people as everyone will be working toward a common goal during gameplay.
 Also, things get pretty rowdy when there’s a competition and that will help to liven up the festivities.
 The best part?
 It has local multiplayer.
 That’s right, the classic 4 way split screen.

 Up to 4 people can race each other at the same time on the same console.
 However, this game is a Nintendo exclusive and that means limited availability.